TosbackCgusBridge-Bot/CGUs-versions/Stubhub/Privacy Policy.md

-The StubHub website is a licensee of the TRUSTe Web Privacy Program.
-If StubHub Customer Service cannot answer your privacy-related questions, please use the TRUSTe Watchdog Dispute Resolution Process.

-Binding Corporate Rules
+Global Privacy Standards

-In addition to the privacy practices set out in this Privacy Policy, eBay Inc. has established a set of Corporate Rules (also referred to as Binding Corporate Rules), approved by a number of European Union privacy regulators.
-These Corporate Rules are a commitment by eBay Inc. to adequately protect your personal information regardless of where the data resides, and depending upon your location, may provide additional privacy rights through your privacy regulator or a court.
-If you would like additional information regarding the Corporate Rules contact us via the contact details below.
+eBay Inc. has established a set of corporate rules for privacy, known as Binding Corporate Rules (BCRs), which are our global privacy standards for all eBay Inc. companies.
+These BCRs have been approved by a number of European Union privacy regulators.
+They are a commitment by eBay Inc. to protect your personal information and honor our privacy obligations regardless of where your personal information is collected, processed or stored.
+Depending on where you reside, the BCRs may also provide you some additional privacy rights through your local privacy regulator or court.

+More information about eBay Inc's BCRs and its global privacy practices and principles is available at the eBay Privacy Center.

 Information We Collect

 _Information you give to us._ When you register and/or buy or sell tickets, we ask you for the following information:

-*   name and physical shipping, contact and payment addresses.
+*   Name and physical shipping, contact and payment addresses.
 *   Email address and telephone number;
-*   Credit card information;
+*   Credit or debit card or PayPal account information ("Payment Method");
 *   Login and password. and/or
 *   Social Security number or tax identification number, for certain sellers to whom we are required by law to provide a 1099-k.

 _Information we collect when you use our Site and Services._ We may collect information about the way you interact with our Site, Services, content and advertising.
-This may include computer, browser and connection information, statistics on page views, traffic to and from our sites, ad data, device ID, location, machine ID, IP address, telephone calls with us, and standard web log information.
+This may include, but is not limited to, device ID, device type, machine ID, geo-location information, computer and connection information, statistics on page views, traffic to and from our Sites, IP address, ad data, and standard web log information, and any telephone number you provide us or from which you may call or otherwise contact us. _Information we collect from other sources._

-We may obtain information from or about you in other ways.
-For example, we may verify user information with a service provider or combine your information with information we collect from other companies.
+We may also obtain information from or about you in other ways.
+For example, we may verify user information with a service provider or combine your information with additional information we collect from other third parties or sources, as authorized and permitted by law.
 Also, we collect the information you send to us such as correspondence, customer satisfaction surveys or customer service communications, testimonials or User Content such as photos, blogs and writings.

 How We Use Information

 Our primary purpose in collecting personal information is to provide you with a safe, efficient and customized experience.
 We may use the information we collect to:

-*   provide the Services and customer support you request;
+*   provide the Services and customer support you request
-*   resolve disputes, collect fees and troubleshoot problems;
+*   resolve disputes, collect fees and troubleshoot problems
 *   prevent, detect and investigate potentially prohibited or illegal activities, and enforce our User Agreement
-*   customize, measure and improve our Site, Services and advertising;
+*   customize, measure and improve our Site, Services and advertising
-*   tell you about our Services and those of our corporate family, service updates, targeted marketing and promotional offers based on your communication preferences;
+*   contact you tell you about our Services and those of our corporate family, service updates, targeted marketing and promotional offers based on your communication preferences
+*   contact you to resolve disputes, collect fees, and troubleshoot problems with your account or our sites, services, applications or tools, or for other purposes authorized by law
+*   contact you at any telephone number using auto-dialed or pre-recorded message calls or SMS or other text messages (if applicable) for the purposes described in this Privacy Policy or our User Agreement
 *   compare information for accuracy and verify it with third parties. and/or comply with applicable laws

 Registration and sharing through third-party services